tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 To learn more about customizing a specific core plugin, visit the documentation for that plugin.

 ## Variants

+To Document:

+- Demo why you might want a different variant order for different utilities
+- Link to creating your own variants using plugins
+- Complete table of default enabled variants

 The `variants` section is where you control which [state variants](/docs/state-variants) are generated for each core utility plugin.